NyteshadeXT/PF2e-Core-Vault/3-Rules/Journals/PF2e Journals/Classes/Swashbuckler.md

 At 2nd level and every 2 levels thereafter, you gain a skill feat.
 You must be trained or better in the corresponding skill to select a skill feat.

+## Fortitude ExpertiseLevel 3

+Your physique has grown hardy in your adventures.
+Your proficiency rank for Fortitude saves increases to expert.

 ## General FeatsLevel 3

 At 3rd level and every 4 levels thereafter, you gain a general feat.

-## Great FortitudeLevel 3

-Your physique is incredibly hardy, granting you increased endurance.
-Your proficiency rank for Fortitude saves increases to expert.

 ## Opportune RiposteLevel 3